DiogoNogueiraLima/semester_2/algorithm_course/lista_01/README.md

-# These Exercises deal with the subjects: Queue, Stack and Vectors.
+# These exercises deal with the subjects: Queue, Stack and Vectors.